 St. Joseph's Health Centre London, Ontario Canada and Great Smokies Diagnostic Laboratory, Asheville, North Carolina, USA

-These are published studies conducted by some of our customers, Reprints are available on request.
+These are published studies conducted by some of our customers and industry professionals, Reprints are available on request.

 8432 - 45 Street NW, Edmonton, AB, T6B 2N6 CANADA

 M. Valsorda, P. Lebel, J.-R. LaPointe, L. Kemp, C. Laferriére, «Hôpital Sainte-Justine» and «Université de Montréal»